Kremlin Critic Navalny Says He Will End Prison Hunger Strike

 "My heart is full of love and gratitude for you," he said, thanking "good, not indifferent people around the world."

-Navalny said doctors he trusts said on Thursday that he could die if he didn't end the hunger strike.
+On Sunday, Navalny's doctor said he could die "at any minute" if the hunger strike continued.

+Physician Yaroslav Ashikhmin said test results that Navalny's family shared with him revealed the risk of cardiac arrest and damage to the kidneys.

+On Monday, Navalny was transferred to an infirmary in a different prison from where he is normally housed to undergo what prison authorities described as "vitamin therapy."